spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/50-image-swap.md

 ### Replace Image Path

 Replace an image path with a custom registry.
-All image requests that start with `ghcr.io/example*` will get swamped with `example.private.io`.
+All image requests that start with `ghcr.io/example*` will get swapped with `example.private.io`.

 <br />